What is the Harvard Framework for HRM?

-The Harvard framework is an HR model that takes a more holistic approach to HR, including different levels of outcome.
+The Harvard framework for HRM is an HR model that takes a more holistic approach to HR, including different levels of outcome.

-The Harvard Framework for HRM is one of the most significant HR models.
+The Harvard Model for HRM is one of the most significant HR models.
 It is based on the work of Paauwe and Richardson (1997) and creates a nuance on the models above in regards to how HR operates.

-The Harvard framework for HRM is an HR model comprised of six components.
+The Harvard model for HRM is an HR strategy model comprised of five components:

 1. The model starts, on the left, with stakeholder interest.
 These stakeholders include shareholders, management, employee groups, government, and more.
 These interests define the model of HRM policies.

 2. At the same time, situational factors influence these interests.
 Situational factors include workforce characteristics, unions, and all the other factors that were also listed in the 8-box model.

 4. When done well, strategic HRM policies lead to positive HRM outcomes.
 These includes retention, cost-effectiveness, commitment, and competence.

 5. These positive HRM outcomes lead to long-term consequences.
 These can be individual, organizational, and societal.

 Strategic human resource management (SHRM) can be defined as a way of deciding on the plans and intentions of an organisation looking at the relationship between employment and the following human resource management processes and procedures within an organisation – development, recruitment, training, benefit and employee relations plans, performance management, strategies and procedures.